mwoodburn/mwoodburngis/content/authors/admin/_index.md

       Minors in:
       - Urban planning
       - English
+---

 ## About Me

-MGIST student at NC State University.
+MGIST student at NC State University
----